These days, every company is competing in an environment where technology and new ideas are changing things faster than ever.

 In the last decade, Unmanned Aerial Vehicles (UAVs) have gained popularity as consumer devices and have been tested for their potential commercial applications, most famously by Amazon’s Jeff Bezos.

 Overall, drones remain a niche technology.
 But that’s all poised to change when the logistics industry gets into the action en masse.

 Drones have the potential to reduce labor costs while making inventory management and distribution more efficient than ever.
 In a fascinating research report by PwC, they predict delivery drones may become commonplace sooner than we think.
 In the UK, they predict there will be over 76,000 in the skies by 2030.
 Of that number, nearly 15 percent are expected to be for logistics purposes.
-The report also predicts that drones will be ubiquitous in warehouses, with uses ranging from helping to scan in-house inventory to being dispatched as delivery vehicles.
+The report also predicts that drones will be one of the top logistics trends as they become ubiquitous in warehouses.
+The uses of drones will range from helping to scan in-house inventory to being dispatched as delivery vehicles.